GartenZergs/Macro-Calculator/README.md

 ### Example:
 ![Example](/images/calculator_example.png)
-Above you see that we are a terran with 3 Base-Saturated Economy (3*16 Mineral-Worker and 3*6 Gas-Worker).
-We are preparing for a 4th base and even more worker, so want to constantly produce 3 workers, which are added to the "production-tab" on the bottom.
+Above you see that we are a terran with 3 Base-Saturated Economy (x3 16 Mineral-Worker and x3 6 Gas-Worker).
+We are preparing for a 4th base and even more worker, so we want to constantly produce 3 workers, which are added to the "production-tab" on the bottom.
 We also want to constantly produce an army.
 In our case we chose for continous production of:
 * 2 Marauders
 * 3 Marines
 * 1 Tank